piyushrustagi/rupeewatch/report.md

 the research question.
 The GARCH vs regression comparison is the core test.

+---

+### Evaluation split

-**Evaluation split:** Strictly chronological.
+Strictly chronological.
 Training set: 2013-01-31 to 2024-05-09 (2,937 days).
 Test set: 2024-05-10 to 2026-05-13
 (519 days).
 No lookahead.
 No shuffling at any stage.
 ---